 Vaccines are recommended for travel outside of the U.S., Canada, northern Europe, Australia, and New Zealand, and during epidemic outbreaks.

 Immunization is not always completely effective and at-risk travelers should drink only boiled or bottled water and eat well cooked food.
-Experimentation with an oral live attenuated
+Experimentation with an oral live attenuated typhoid vaccine is now underway and appears promising.

 Adequate water treatment, waste disposal, and protection of food supply from contamination are important public health measures.
 Carriers of typhoid must not be allowed to work as food handlers.